AlexisTM/ollama-discord-god-rs/README.md

 Commands
 =============

-- `God are you there?`: Replies yes if the server runs
-- `God: `: Answers as a god in any channel the bot has access to.
-- `God get` Gets the current history of the god, if you use a modelfile, you won't have the system/initial prompt available
+- `Direct message`: The god replies to the message
+- `/botname prompt`: Slash command to contact a specific god
-- `God clean`: Removes the god's memory
+- `/clear`: Slash command to remove the god memory

 Modelfiles
 ===============